Cloudzero/cloudzero-charts/charts/cloudzero-agent/docs/istio.md

 ---

 ## **Option 2: Disable Envoy for Webhook Ports Only**
-To prevent only requests to a single port on the webhook-server pods from being routed through envoy:
+To prevent only requests to a single port on the webhook-server pods from being routed through envoy, apply the following annotation:

 ```yaml
 insightsController: